 INDEPENDENT RETAIL EUROPE (1)

-b) The office of Independent Retail Europe is in a commune of the Brussels Capital Region.
-At present, it is at B-1040 Etterbeek, Avenue des Gaulois 3, bte.
-3. The office may be transferred to any other place in that Region by mere decision of the Board.
+- The office of Independent Retail Europe is in a commune of the Brussels Capital Region.
+At present, it is at B-1040 Etterbeek, Avenue des Gaulois 3, bte 3.
+The office may be transferred to any other place in that Region by mere decision of the Board.

-The non-profit association follows the object if carrying out any research, collecting and disseminating any scientific information concerning the legal, economic and social status of groups or associations of groups, legally formed according to the law and custom of their countries, and whose objective is the promotion of independent retailers.
+The non-profit association follows the object of carrying out research, collecting and disseminating scientific information concerning the legal, economic and social status of groups or associations of groups, legally formed according to the law and custom of their countries, and whose objective is the promotion of independent retailers.

-To do this Independent Retail Europe is allowed to lead all activities that in a general manner can contribute to the implementation of its object, in particular
+With this objective Independent Retail Europe is allowed to undertake all types of activity that in a general manner can contribute to the implementation of its object, in particular…

-a) it ensures, especially before the European Union institutions, the representation and the promotion of all its members, it informs the latest about any question of mutual interest, and it acts with a view to contributing to European integration;
+- it ensures, especially before the European Union institutions, the representation and the promotion of all its members.
+It informs the members about any issue of mutual interest, and it acts with a view to contributing to European integration;

-The association is opened to adhesion according to the following rules:
+The association is open to adhesion according to the following rules: